yewstack/yew/CONTRIBUTING.md

 set HTTPBIN_URL=http://localhost:8000
 ```

-You also need to activate the `httpbin_test` feature in order for the tests to run:
+You also need to activate the `httpbin_test` feature for the tests to run:

 ```bash
 wasm-pack test --firefox --headless -- --features wasm_test,httpbin_test